5 Bubble Spa 2022

 First Impressions

-The Lowry Hotel is a five-star hotel in the Salford area of Manchester overlooking the river Irwell (not to be confused with The Lowry Theatre at The Quay which we nearly ended up at).
-It’s famous for its premiership clientele; keep your eyes peeled throughout your stay.
+The Lowry is a five-star hotel in the Salford area of Manchester overlooking the river Irwell.
+It’s famous for its premiership clientele so keep your eyes peeled for footballers during your stay.

-In addition to their 2 AA Rosette restaurant, the hotel has a Club Lounge and Bar, function rooms, a hair salon and RE:TREAT, the hotel’s spa which is all situated on the first floor – walk up the stairs or push R (for restaurant) on the lift.
+As well as a 2 AA Rosette restaurant, the hotel has a Club Lounge and Bar, function rooms, a hair salon and Re-Treat, the hotel’s spa which is on the first floor – walk down the stairs or push R (rather unusually) on the lift.

 What's on offer?

-RE:TREAT is a warm, charming space with much to admire in its herringbone floors, light tongue and groove wood, pale pink paintwork, rattan/tan chairs/sofas, and plants galore.
-We loved the live moss wall and the almost Spanish feel of the whole space.
+The spa is a warm, charming space with much to admire in its herringbone floors, light tongue-and-groove wood, pink paintwork, rattan/tan chairs/sofas, and plants galore.
+We loved the living moss wall and the slightly Spanish feel of the whole space.

-Straight opposite the reception desk is the mani-pedi area; on the right a display of Gaia, Elemis and Grown Alchemist products.
-Around the corner is an Assure Health Room for well-woman and well-man testing; guests can get their cholesterol or hormone levels or liver function checked, and - rather conversely - opt for Botox or fillers.
+Straight opposite the reception desk is the mani-pedi area, and on the right a display of Gaia, Elemis and Grown Alchemist products.
+Around the corner is an Assure Health Room for well-woman testing - guests can get their cholesterol, hormone levels or liver function checked, and - rather conversely (although you’ll get no judgement from us) – book in for Botox or fillers.

 Tell us about the treatments

-My therapist, Laura, met me in the reception area and led me to a larger-than-average treatment room with light wood floors and woven plates on the walls.
-She began the treatment with a foot ritual – wash, scrub, dry – before asking me to choose a preferred scent from three of Gaia oils.
-Facing a long drive home, I instinctively chose ‘awakening’ which contains uplifting rosemary.
+She began the treatment with a foot ritual – wash, scrub, dry – before asking me to choose a preferred blend from three Gaia oils.
+Facing the Cryotherapy chamber later that afternoon, I intuitively chose ‘awakening’, an uplifting scent containing tangerine, grapefruit and peppermint.

-The Lowry offers a range of treatments from Gaia, Grown Alchemist and Elemis, as well as Botox and Fillers, manis/pedis and well-woman testing.
+Re-Treat at The Lowry offers a good range of massages (poultice, hot stones), facials (regenerator, bio-tech), wraps (nourishing, detox) and scrubs from Gaia, Grown Alchemist and Elemis, as well as Botox and Fillers, manis/pedis, well-woman testing, and treatments for men and mums-to-be.

 Food Facts